Colby-williams/hackathon-2025/README.md

 > Security note: This README includes a Google Maps key for hackathon convenience: `AIzaSyDVLbb9n_X7BXgErxe1QB4m9Dyv8vodwm8`.
 > If this repo is public, rotate/restrict the key immediately after the event.
 ## Features

+> AI assistance disclosure: Most JavaScript was generated with OpenAI GPT‑5; the team validated and refined the code.

 - Simple sign‑in (demo users) with HTTP‑only session cookie.
 - Live map with available vehicles: bike, snow‑bike, e‑bike, scooter.
 - Start/end a ride; cost calculated per minute (rounded up).